 Table of Contents

-The abdominal cavity is that part of the body which is bounded superiorly by the xiphoid process and costal margins, posteriorly by the vertebral column and inferiorly by the upper parts of the pelvic bones.
+Abdominal cavity (also known as a peritoneal cavity) is bounded anterolaterally by the xiphoid process and coastal margins, posteriorly by the vertebral column, superiorly by the diaphragm, and inferiorly by the upper parts of the pelvic bones.
 It contains multiple visceral organs and is covered by parietal and visceral layers of the peritoneum.

-Abdominal pain occurs when mechanical or chemical stimuli, stimulates pain receptors present in the abdomen.
-Stretch is the primary mechanical stimulus involved in visceral pain perception.
-Other mechanical stimuli like expansion, contraction, compression, pulling on and twisting of the viscera are also perceived.
-These receptors responsible for the perception of pain are located on serosal surfaces of visceral, within the mesenteries, and within the walls of viscera.
+Abdominal pain occurs when mechanical or chemical stimuli trigger the pain receptors in the abdomen.
+Stretch is the primary mechanical stimulus.
+Other mechanical stimuli, such as expansion, contraction, compression, pulling, and twisting of the viscera, also induce pain.

-Visceral pain is considered vague and dull pain because the majority of organs do not have an abundance of nerve fibers.
-Instead, the nerve fibers respond to the stretched organs (for example when the intestine is stretched by gas) or when the surrounding muscles of a hollow organ contract causing the dull aching visceral pain.
+Visceral pain is considered a vague and dull pain because the majority of organs and the visceral peritoneum do not carry an abundance of nerve fibers for the pain.

-The patient will experience mild or less severe pain that is poorly localized and it is difficult to pinpoint the exact location.
+The patient may experience mild pain that is poorly localized, with the exact location difficult to pinpoint.

-Parietal pain or somatic pain occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity (peritoneal cavity).
-Unlike visceral organs, nerves fibers are abundant in the peritoneum and respond to irritation.
-Somatic pain is sharp, constant and on one side or the other and quite easy to pinpoint the location.
+Parietal pain, or somatic pain, occurs when there is an irritation of the parietal peritoneum that lines the abdominal cavity.
+Somatic pain is sharp, constant, severe, and is easily localized.

-This type of pain is perceived distant from its source; occurs when organs share a common nerve pathway.
+Referred pain is perceived distant from its source.
 It is poorly localized but normally constant in nature.
+It occurs when organs share a common nerve pathway.

-- Referred pain of renal stone into the groin
+- Referred pain of ureteric stone into the groin

-- A pain of acute myocardial infarction radiates to the left arm and jaw
+- Acute myocardial infarction pain referred to the left arm and jaw

 Methodological Assessment of Abdominal Pain

-Besides history, a physical examination is considered an important key in evaluation a patient with abdominal pain.
+After history, physical examination is an important component of the evaluation of a patient with abdominal pain.

-Generalized distensions suspect intestinal obstruction, while specific distention in upper quadrant may suspect acute gastric dilatation or pancreatic cyst.
+For example, generalized distensions suggest possible intestinal obstruction, while specific distention in the upper quadrant may indicate a possible acute gastric dilatation or pancreatic cyst.

-Rectal examination for presence of the occult or frank blood, pain, or mass (faecal impaction, tumour, prostate, pelvic abscess) Pelvic examination indicated for most women . if pain is in the lower abdomen; it may assist in the diagnosis of ovarian torsion, an ectopic pregnancy, or PID, or may exclude these conditions.
+Pelvic examination is indicated for most women if the pain is in the lower abdomen.
+It may enable the diagnosis or exclusion of ovarian torsion, an ectopic pregnancy, or pelvic inflammatory disease.

 - Complete peripheral blood count

-- Determination of serum electrolyte, serum, creatinine, blood glucose and urinalysis
+- Analysis of serum electrolytes, creatinine, blood glucose, and urinalysis

-- Urine pregnancy test must be done for all women in the child-bearing period with abdominal pain
+- A urine pregnancy test for all women in the child-bearing age

-- Liver function tests and serum amylase level should be done in all patients with right upper quadrant abdominal pain, either with or without jaundice
+- Liver function tests and serum amylase levels in cases involving right upper quadrant abdominal pain

-Abdominal U/S is one of the most commonly used diagnostic tests that used in the diagnosis of hepatobiliary system diseases, urinary tract as well as the acute appendicitis.
-Pelvic U/S in women with suspected ectopic pregnancy may show blood or pseudo sac in utero or a complex mass in the adnexa.
+Abdominal ultrasound is one of the most commonly used diagnostic tests for the diagnosis of diseases of the hepatobiliary system, the urinary tract, as well as acute appendicitis.
+Pelvic ultrasound in women aids the diagnosis of suspected ectopic pregnancy and ovarian cysts/masses.

-Abdominal CT provides better visualization to the abdominal viscera.
-For example, abdominal CT is considered the investigation of choice in hemodynamically stable patients presenting with an acute abdomen in an emergency setting.
+Abdominal CT provides better visualization of the abdominal viscera.
+It is also an investigation of choice in hemodynamically stable patients presenting with an acute abdomen in an emergency setting.

 Causes of Abdominal Pain According to Regions